slogan621/jsonapi/README.md

 jsonapi
 =======

-C++ API for parsing and creating JSON.
+A simple, fast C++ API for parsing and creating JSON.

 What is the license of JSONAPI?
 -------------------------------